 Special offer !!!
-On 16th + 17th of November 2024 (pacific time) you can download my kindle-ebook ‘der’-Story for free at Amazon.
+On 19th + 20th of December 2024 (pacific time) you can download my kindle-ebook ‘der’-Story for free at Amazon.

 | der die das - stories and other helpful books with explanations, tests and MP3-Download for effective German learning.
 Easy German books for beginners